Madame City Hunter

 bad guys by herself.
 Just a typical work day for Cynthia.

-on some other bad sorts and in the action kills one of the members of the
+taking on some other bad sorts and in the action kills one of the members

-Five Fingers group.
-They came after her for revenge and are able to frame
+of the Five Fingers group.
+They come after her for revenge and are able

-her for a murder.
-Her superintendent (Tommy Wong) is worried about her
+to frame her for a murder.
+Her superintendent (Tommy Wong) is worried about

-being killed and so hires a detective, Anthony Wong, to protect her.
-Wong
+her being killed and so hires a detective, Anthony Wong, to protect her.

-plays his role (with the name Charlie Chan) in total goofball style.
-This
+Wong plays his role (with the name Charlie Chan) in total goofball style.

-was still fairly early in his career – though done in the same year as
+This was still fairly early in his career – though done in the same year

 premier actors.
 He has some action scenes in the film – one a classic fight